-- hiring a permanent chief financial officer; - establishing an audit committee and appointing an independent director who is a financial expert as the chair of the committee; - outsourcing our internal audit functions; - hiring external resources to lead our Section 404 evaluation efforts; - adopting a new code of conduct and hiring outside consultants to assist in the implementation of the new code of conduct; - hiring additional outside resources to assist our internal personnel with royalties accounting and SEC reporting; - hiring other accounting and SEC experienced personnel to enhance the accounting department; - hiring a director of taxation and other tax department members; and - entering into a joint venture with Universal Music Group, Exigen Group and Lightspeed Venture Partners to build a new uniform royalty system for all U.S. operations.
+- hiring a permanent chief financial officer; - establishing an audit committee and appointing an independent director who is a financial expert as the chair of the committee; - outsourcing our internal audit functions and hiring a director of internal audit; - hiring external resources to lead our Section 404 evaluation efforts; - adopting a new code of conduct and hiring outside consultants to assist in the implementation of the new code of conduct; - hiring additional outside resources to assist our internal personnel with royalties accounting and SEC reporting; - hiring other accounting and SEC experienced personnel to enhance the accounting department; - hiring a director of taxation and other tax department members; and - entering into a joint venture with Universal Music Group, Exigen Group and Lightspeed Venture Partners to build a new uniform royalty system for all U.S. operations.